LevittC17/alx-higher_level_programming/0x06-python-classes/README.md

  * Public instance method: def my_print(self): that prints in stdout the squ   are with the character #:
  * if size is equal to 0, print an empty line
  * You are not allowed to import any module

+6. Coordinates of a square
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Write a class Square that defines a square by: (based on 5-square.py)

+Private instance attribute: size:
+> property def size(self): to retrieve it
+> property setter def size(self, value): to set it:
+ * size must be an integer, otherwise raise a TypeError exception with the m   essage size must be an integer
+ * if size is less than 0, raise a ValueError exception with the message siz  e must be >= 0
+> Private instance attribute: position:
+ * property def position(self): to retrieve it
+ * property setter def position(self, value): to set it:
+ * position must be a tuple of 2 positive integers, otherwise raise a TypeEr   ror exception with the message position must be a tuple of 2 positive int   ege  rs
+ * Instantiation with optional size and optional position: def __init__(self   , size=0, position=(0, 0)):
+ * Public instance method: def area(self): that returns the current square a   rea
+ * Public instance method: def my_print(self): that prints in stdout the squ   are with the character #:
+ * if size is equal to 0, print an empty line
+ * position should be use by using space - Don’t fill lines by spaces when p   osition[1] > 0
+ * You are not allowed to import any module